Cherry Pecan Upside-Down Cake

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder and salt; add to the creamed mixture alternately with buttermilk, beating well after each addition.

 - Spoon over pecan layer.
-Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before inverting onto a serving plate.

 - For topping, in a large bowl, beat cream and cheese until it begins to thicken.
 Gradually add confectioners' sugar and extracts; beat until stiff peaks form.
 Serve with cake.

 Originally published as Cherry Pecan Upside-Down Cake in Taste of Home Christmas Annual Annual 2012, p151